dockstore/dockstore-documentation/docs/end-user-topics/dois.rst

 * The version has at least one author in its metadata
 * The tag was created after the entry was published, or the tag is one of the 10 most recent

+Automatically-generated DOIs:

+* Do not require a Zenodo account
-* Automatic DOIs are minted in the Zenodo Dockstore community
+* Are minted in the Zenodo Dockstore community
-* No Zenodo account is required to mint automatic DOIs
-* In a subsequent release, automatic DOIs will be editable via a linked Zenodo account
+* Will be editable via a linked Zenodo account in a subsequent Dockstore release

 GitHub-Zenodo Generation
 ~~~~~~~~~~~~~~~~~~~~~~~~